 Solution #32 proposes that the NWDAF containing MTLF subscribes to the NWDAFs containing AnLF in order to get the performance of previously provisioned ML Models.
 The NWDAF containing AnLF will then detect possible ML model degradation and will inform the NWDAF containing MTLF accordingly.

-Feedback from service consumers to NWDAF
+Receiving feedback from service consumers to NWDAF

 Solutions #4, #6, and #28 are improving accuracy of NWDAF using feedback from the service consumers.